Tell your friends:

 What is required of the Lakota children in their homes on campus?

 Each child has responsibilities they are required to do.
 These include home upkeep, cooking, washing dishes, setting the table, laundry and living within a budget.
 Each family unit has regular home meetings to discuss home matters.
 The youth are also taught respect for other residents as well as basic life skills.

 What do the American Indian children do when they are not in school?

 We have a recreation program offering individual and group activities such as swimming, basketball, volleyball, football and track.
 The recreation center houses a gym, game room and swimming pool.
 In the homes, there is a variety of games and toys for the children’s use as well as bicycles, roller blades and skateboards.

 How are the medical needs of the children met?

-Children are treated at our healthcare center, where we have a part time physcian and two full time nurses on staff.
+Children are treated at our healthcare center, where we have three full-time nurses as well as a physician’s assistant who see students regularly.
 All childcare workers are trained to deal with minor health problems and are certified in basic first aid and CPR.

 Does St. Joseph's Indian School have a substance abuse program for the children?